-For those living in Australia, we’ve seen the rise and rise of living costs throughout the last decade.
+Whilst the standard of living in Australia has remained consistent, we’ve seen the rise and rise of living costs throughout the last decade.
 Wherever you live, prices have gone up.
 Despite this collective rise, the cost of living still varies dramatically from country to country.
 For some emigrating to Australia, prices will be comparably similar to what they are used to in their home country.
 In a worldwide study this year, Australia was indexed as the 16th most expensive country in the world.
 Many European countries and East Asian island nations such as Singapore, Japan and Hong Kong scored far higher than Australia.
 However, this means that for most relocating to Australia, there will be a few day-to-day changes to their finances they need to be aware of.

 So what does it cost to live in Australia?